photoprism/photoprism-docs/docs/index.md

 PhotoPrism® is a privately hosted app for browsing, organizing, and sharing your photo collection.
 It makes use of the latest technologies to tag and find pictures automatically without getting in your way.
-Say goodbye to uploading your memories to the cloud!
+Say goodbye to uploading your visual memories to the cloud!

 ![Screenshot](https://dl.photoprism.org/assets/img/preview.jpg)